berkeacinci/mailboy/README.md

    pip install -r requirements.txt
    ```

+This will install all necessary packages listed in the `requirements.txt` file.

 ## Configuration

 1. In the project root directory, create a `config.json` file with the following structure: